yagosys/test/readme.md

 > use liveness probe on port 443 to do healthcheck

 > use PVC with azure default storage class for all DISKs

+> demo boot up a VM FMG and wait until it's ready for serivice, measure the time.

+> use curl to access FMG port 443 as indicator of service readiness

 ```
 cd deploy_fmg_with_slb